RFC1920/ForestryZones/README.md

 To allow their friends, clan or team members to harvest, set one or more of the other associated configs to true.

 Adjust the radius as desired to fit your play style and map.

+Anyone hitting a tree in a protected zone will get the "Message to send to offending player" message once per zone per plugin load.

 ## Inspiration and notes
 The idea is to keep a few trees around and maintain the beauty of Rust for PVE and casual players.